 Instructors shall submit an end-of-course (EOC) report within four weeks after the end of the quarter.
-An on-line form is available for this purpose at https://vannevar.ece.uw.edu/cgi-bin/operations/advising/course db/eoq main.pl
+An on-line form is available for this purpose at:

+https://webapps.ece.uw.edu/abet/reports

 Submission of the report enters the supplied data into a cumulative electronic database.
 The endof-course report will address all significant educational and administrative issues that arose during the teaching of the class the previous quarter.
 Instructors will also comment on the educational outcome achievements of the class.
 If problems are noted, solutions should be proposed.